 Depending on the nature and type of the VOP, either an arrest warrant will be issued by the Judge, or (on the probation officer’s request) a hearing to “show cause” (why to NOT put you in jail or prison) will be scheduled to present facts relevant to why the probation violation warrant was issued.
 At this court date, the person serving on probation (or his or her criminal defense attorney) must then answer to the Judge and explain extenuating circumstances as to how and why the probationer has not following all directives of the court’s probation order.

-For “technical violations” (such as not making payments on time, or failure to meet a deadline for completing a rehabilitation course) the probation officer may simply notify the probationer of a court date for the VOP.
-A hearing date will be set, and the judge will decide how to deal with the technical default or failure to timely comply.
+For “technical violations” (such as not making payments on time, or failure to meet a deadline for completing a rehabilitation course) the probation officer may notify the probationer of a court date for the VOP.
+A hearing date will be set, and the Judge will decide how to deal with the technical default or failure to timely comply and will extend, or modify or revoke probation.

-On more serious issues like getting arrested or the probation officer finding you in a place that the conditions of probation prohibit, the probation department official goes before the judge to get a probation violation warrant.
+On more severe issues like getting arrested or the probation officer finding you in a place that the conditions of probation prohibit, the probation department official goes before the Judge to get a probation violation warrant.
 This is how to clear up a warrant without going to jail, and you need a criminal law specialist to have your best chance for a favorable outcome.

-Special Defense Techniques and Strategies for Probation Warrants in GA.
+Special Defense Techniques and Strategies for Probation Warrants in Georgia

-In past situations, for some counties or municipal courts, an Atlanta criminal defense attorney from our criminal law firm, has been able to secure an order for immediate release of the client from jail, using this strategy.
-So, when a probation violation arrest has occurred, or where arrest is imminent,such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
-If you have a felony or misdemeanor probation violation warrant issued for your arrest, CALL US IMMEDIATELY.
+In past situations, for some counties or municipal courts, an Atlanta criminal defense attorney from our criminal law firm, has been able to secure an order for the immediate release of the client from jail, using this strategy.
+So, when a probation violation arrest has occurred, or where an arrest is imminent, such emergencies require a criminal justice lawyer to drop or reschedule other criminal defense matters, to address this emergency for an incarcerated client.
+If you have a felony or misdemeanor probation violation warrant issued for your arrest, CALL US IMMEDIATELY at 404-567-5515.

 How and Why to Hire a Lawyer for Probation Violation

 Once the VOP (violation of probation) occurs, either the probationer or his or her family seek legal advice on how to clear a warrant without going to jail, and then they hire a lawyer in GA to take immediate action.
+If you have an outstanding warrant issued for your arrest, contact us immediately.
 You will find that not all criminal defense lawyers near me accept either a misdemeanor probation violation or violation of probation felony case.

-It is important to note that the detained offender (once in custody) cannot just post bail and get out of jail, absent consent of the judge.
-This “jail release” issue can only be resolved, typically, after a full revocation hearing, which can be scheduled a week or more in the future.
-Don’t trust this important legal issue with law firms near me, unless you check lawyer ratings and credentials to assure that the Atlanta attorneys are from the most experienced and respected law office.
+It is important to note that the detained offender (once in custody) cannot just post bail and get out of jail, absent consent of the Judge.
+This “jail release” issue can only be resolved, typically, after a full revocation, probation violation hearing, which can be scheduled a week or more in the future.
+Don’t trust this critical legal issue with law firms near me, unless you check lawyer ratings and credentials to assure that the Atlanta attorneys are from the most experienced and respected law office.

 Our Atlanta criminal lawyers will want to confer with the detained person and invoke attorney-client privilege (usually at the jail).
 Larry Kohn, Cory Yager and William Head, criminal lawyers Georgia, have made many jail trips to confer with clients facing probation violations.